CIOS-Technologies/markitdown/docs/api/llm-integration.md

         return result
 ```

-## 🎯 PDF Image Extraction
+## 🎯 PDF Image Extraction with Parallel Processing

-MarkItDown automatically extracts images from PDF files when using Gemini integration:
+MarkItDown automatically extracts images from PDF files when using Gemini integration, with **parallel processing** for fast conversion of PDFs with many images.

+### Basic Usage

 ```python
 from markitdown import MarkItDown